Covid-19 travel restrictions

 Travel requirements for Virgin Atlantic and Virgin Holidays destinations

-To help you connect seamlessly onto your next flight, here is information about connections at our key airports.
+To help you connect seamlessly onto your next flight, here is some useful information about connections at our key airports

 Connecting flights guide by airport